DeepSenseCA/echofilter/docs/source/usage_guide.rst

 ``--overwrite-ev-lines`` argument.
 Note that existing regions will not be overwritten (only lines).

-By default, a nearfield line is also added to the EV file at a fixed range of 1.7m from the transducer position.
-The nearfield distance can be changed as appropriate for the echosounder in use by setting the ``--nearfield`` parameter.
+By default, a :term:`nearfield line` is also added to the EV file at a fixed range of 1.7m from the :term:`transducer` position.
+The :term:`nearfield distance` can be changed as appropriate for the :term:`echosounder` in use by setting the ``--nearfield`` parameter.

 The colour and thickness of the lines can be customised using the ``--color-surface``, ``--thickness-surface`` (etc) arguments.